Mémorial de la Shoah Fondation

 B - French sources

-Other archive groups.
-The archives of the C.D.J.C. contain many other documents from the Service of the Armistice, the Prefecture of the Police but also Jewish organizations such as: l'Oeuvre de Secours aux Enfants (O.S.E. / OSE), les Eclaireurs Israélites de France (E.I.F. /EIF) la Fédération des Sociétés Juives de France (F.S.J.F. / FSJF), Le Conseil Représentatif des Institutions Juives de France (C.R.I.F. /CRIF), l'Oeuvre de Protection de L'Enfance Juive (O.P.E.J./OPEJ), la Commission Centrale de l'Enfance (C.C.E. /CCE), the ORT in France.
+The archives of the CDJC contain many other documents from the Service of the Armistice, the Prefecture of the Police but also Jewish organizations such as: l'Oeuvre de Secours aux Enfants (O.S.E.), les Eclaireurs Israélites de France (E.I.F.) la Fédération des Sociétés Juives de France (F.S.J.F.), Le Conseil Représentatif des Institutions Juives de France (C.R.I.F.), l'Oeuvre de Protection de L'Enfance Juive (O.P.E.J.), la Commission Centrale de l'Enfance (C.C.E.), the ORT in France.

-D. Copy-collections Apart from a large amount of original archives, the Mémorial de la Shoah also holds a large amount of copy-archives.
-Holocaust-relevant archival documents from the Archives Départementales, from YIVO, etc. are equally open for research here.
+Apart from a large amount of original archives, the Mémorial de la Shoah also holds a large number of copy collections.
+Holocaust-relevant archival documents from the Archives Départementales, YIVO, etc. are also open for research here.

 Detailed finding aids are open for consultation in the reading room.

-The museum is open every day except Saturday: from 10 a.m. to 6 p.m., Thursday until 10 p.m.
-The multimedia learning center and the reading rooms are open every day except Saturday: from 10 a.m. to 5:30 p.m., Thursday until 7:30 p.m.
+The Documentation Centre is open every day except Saturday: from 10 a.m. to 5:30 p.m. and on Thursday until 7:30 p.m.